michelfernandez/cove/site/content/english/_index.md

         filename: image5@2x
         width: 860
     alt_text:
-  - title: Skribble verifies your identity so that you can sign electronically in a legally compliant manner
+  - title: Skribble verifies your identity so that you can be sure your electronic signature is legally binding
-    text: The qualified electronic signature (QES) requires the signing party to verify his or her identity.
-Persons who have a verified E-ID can start directly without additional measures.
-Otherwise, Skribble offers a suitable means of identification for every business context.
+    text: Qualified electronic signatures (QES) require the signatory to verify their identity.
+People who already have a verified E-ID can start signing straight away.
+For everyone else Skribble offers a means of identification suitable for every business context.
     images:
       mobile:
         filename: image6